NMTEC 212 Positron Emission Tomography • 2 Cr.

-Covers all aspects of positron emission tomography (PET), including issues relating to implementation and reimbursement for PET scans, clinical indications for PET imaging, biochemistry of fluorodeoxyglucose (FDG), clinical aspects of FDG imaging, new PET radiopharmaceuticals, and PET/CT fusion imaging.
+Covers all aspects of positron emission tomography (PET), including basic principles, instrumentation, PET/CT imaging and quality control, quantitation of radiopharmaceutical uptake, clinical indications for PET imaging, biochemistry of fluorodeoxyglucose (FDG), clinical aspects of FDG imaging, new PET radiopharmaceuticals, and issues relating to reimbursement for PET scans.
 Prerequisite: Acceptance into program.

 After completing this class, students should be able to: